Ventricles of the Brain

 Its lateral wall, on either side, is indented by the hypothalamic sulcus running from the foramen of Monro to the opening of the cerebral aqueduct of Sylvius.
 It should also be noted that the foramen of Monro provides a passage way for the choroid plexus of the lateral ventricles to enter the third ventricle.
 The plexus then resides in a groove inferior to the fornix and splenium of the corpus callosum.
 Posteroinferiorly, the posterior commissure makes a slight extension above the opening of the aqueduct of Sylvius.

-The fourth ventricle also known as the rhomboid fossa is the most inferior of the four ventricles.
-It is situated in the brainstem: inferior to the midbrain, posterior to the pons, anterior to the cerebellum and superior to the medulla oblongata.
+The fourth ventricle is the most inferior of the four ventricles.
+It is situated in the brainstem where the ventricular surface of the rhombencephalon constitutes its floor (rhomboid fossa): inferior to the midbrain, posterior to the pons, anterior to the cerebellum and superior to the medulla oblongata.
 The nuclei of several cranial nerves make important impressions on the floor of the fourth ventricle.
 Protuberances of equal size, known as the medial eminence, are observed on either side of the floor extending craniocaudally.
 The left and right medial eminences are separated by a dorsal median sulcus.
 At the inferior part of the medial eminence, the fibers of each facial nerve produce a larger bulge known as the facial colliculus.
 Lateral to the medial eminence and facial colliculus (on either side) is the sulcus limitans; it continues caudally to the termination of the region.
 The locus coeruleus (pigmented area that responds to stress) is anterolateral to the medial eminence.
 Further inferior to the medial eminence are the hypoglossal trigone, the vagal trigone and the obex (in that craniocaudal order).
 A bundle of fibers, called the striae medullares, cross the floor horizontally at its midpoint towards the foramen of Luschka.